legislation/data-documentation/glossary.md

 Every version of every provision, and every higher level of division, within a piece of legislation is assigned its own extent attribute.

-## "made" date
+## “made” date

 The date on which a Statutory Instrument, or other item of secondary legislation, is formally brought into being.
 It may come into force at a different date.
-Secondary legislation is usually said to be "made", as opposed to Acts and other primary legislation which are usually said to be "enacted".
-For this reason, the phrase "made or enacted" may be used in Help when referring to legislation generally.
+Secondary legislation is usually said to be “made”, as opposed to Acts and other primary legislation which are usually said to be “enacted”.
+For this reason, the phrase “made or enacted” may be used in Help when referring to legislation generally.

 ## primary legislation